PDC-support/mpi-lab-exercises/lab3/README.md

 Note that the position in the new topology is not necessarily the same as the position in MPI_COMM_WORLD so make sure that the initial grid setup reflects that.

-# Exercise 3 - MPI IO
+# Exercise 3 - MPI I/O

-MPI-I/O is used so that results can be written to the same file in parallel.
-Take the serial hello world programs and modify them so that instead of writing the output to screen the output is written to a file using MPI-IO.
+MPI I/O is used so that results can be written to the same file in parallel.
+Take the serial hello world programs and modify them so that instead of writing the output to screen the output is written to a file using MPI I/O.

 The simplest solution is likely to be for you to create a character buffer, and then use the MPI_File_write_at function.